009

 I used these statements too, in my earlier years in brand strategy while helping clients.
 Every version felt good in the moment and on paper, but none of them stuck.
 For me, I'd sit with it, repeat it, refine it, but something felt missing.
 I couldn’t help but think, this isn’t it.
 The search didn't end, it got louder inside.

 When purpose is borrowed or built on a shallow understanding, it never takes root in you.
 People scroll, consume, and copy, hoping meaning will arrive.
-But some things can’t be borrowed..
+But some things can’t be borrowed.
 They must be developed.
+You can...

 Purpose is not a sentence we write.
 It’s a pattern that's lived long enough to recognise.
 That's the difference between a purpose statement and the origins: one sounds good, the other has receipts.